 MX Network Assistant

 This tool enables you to blacklist/load network drivers.
-It lets you ping to ping an IP address or check its route.
+It lets you ping an IP address or check its route.
 This utility also displays the hardware information and the current status of the network.

 MX Linux Resource usage